saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 Netmiko uses the execution module called `netmiko`.
 The function to have the proxy minion send a command to a device is called `send_command` (same as when you use Netmiko outside of Salt).

-To issue a command to a device called `lab-netmiko-eos`, we can do the following:
+To issue a command to a device called `lab-netmiko-eos`, we do the following:

 ```bash
 / $ salt lab-netmiko-eos netmiko.send_command 'show version'